vat0599/vat0599/README.md

 # Hi there 👋

-# Starter pack about me:
+# Starter pack about me

 - I’m currently working on integrated Deep Learning and Computer Vision.
 Also a hard core Pythonista!!
 - I’m currently learning Deep Reinforcement Learning.
 - I’m looking to collaborate on the broad field of Artificial Intelligence.